tylermcginnis/re-base/README.md

       - queries: (object - optional) Queries to be used with your read operations.
 See [Query Options](#queries) for more details.
       - then: (function - optional) The callback function that will be invoked when the initial listener is established with Firebase.
 Typically used (with syncState) to change `this.state.loading` to false.
       - onFailure: (function - optional) A callback function that will be invoked if the current user does not have read  or write permissions at the location.
-      - cleanUp: (boolean - optional) will automatically remove the firebase listener when the component is unmounted

 #### Return Value
   An object which you can pass to `removeBinding` when your component unmounts to remove the Firebase listeners.